top of page

 —Hey, what’s going on, son?

-—Do you think they would enjoy doing a cross-country trip with me?
+—Do you think they’d enjoy doing a cross-country trip with me?

 Praise for Adventures with papa